Inspire Me Today - October 1, 2011

 She is the Founder and Vice President of That Girl in Pink Foundation, a non-profit organization (501c3) dedicated to raising awareness, involvement, and donations for causes that affect kids.

-Through her messages and music, Benni brings a sense of hope and empowerment for children and teens around the world.
+Through her words and actions, Benni brings a sense of hope and empowerment for children and teens around the world.